2025 Research Grant Program Request for Proposals (RFP)

 IOCDF Research Grant Program

-The generosity of the IOCDF’s donors has allowed for us to offer over $500,000 in research funding in 2024 through two grant types: the Breakthrough Award and the Michael Jenike Young Investigator Award.
+The generosity of the IOCDF’s donors has allowed for us to offer research funding in 2025 through the Innovator Award and the Michael A. Jenike Young Investigator Awards.

-Breakthrough Award: This special award category — a grant of up to $500,000 — will support senior researchers pursuing high-impact research into OCD.
-The goal of the Breakthrough Award is to support research with the potential to revolutionize scientific understanding of OCD, accelerate progress toward new and more effective treatments, and discover ways to prevent OCD from taking hold in the first place.
-Funding for the Breakthrough Award has been generously provided to the IOCDF by the Selig family.
+Innovator Award: This special award category — a three-year grant of up to $300,000 — will support senior researchers pursuing high-impact research into OCD.
+The goal of the Innovator Award is to support research with the potential to revolutionize scientific understanding of OCD, accelerate progress toward new and more effective treatments, and discover ways to prevent OCD from taking hold in the first place.

 The usual term for the Jenike Awards is one year.